fernflower/ciziproblem/README.md

 the Ministry of Interior doesn't provide the complaint form, the application is required to be in Czech and contain references to the actual law paragraph to be applied.

-Some kinds of applications - like permanent residence permit application - are essential to the foreigner's family wellbeing (due to the unprecedented in the EU practice of letting third-country residents' children to get proper medical coverage through national health insurance system enrollment
+Some kinds of applications - like permanent residence permit application - are essential for the foreigner's family wellbeing.
+For example the unprecedented in the EU practice of denying third-country residents' children proper health coverage through national health insurance system enrollment
-[only after they obtain a permanent residence permit](https://pvzpnenivzp.cz)).
-It would be cruel and ignorant not to try to do something about it.
+[can be mitigated only by obtaining a permanent residence permit](https://pvzpnenivzp.cz).
+It would be cruel and ignorant not to do something about it.

 ## Getting started